agentplexus/ogen-tools/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-url]
 [![License][license-svg]][license-url]

-A collection of tools to make [ogen](https://github.com/ogen-go/ogen) more usable.
+A collection of tools to enable [ogen](https://github.com/ogen-go/ogen) to accommodate some specific spec features.

-ogen is an excellent OpenAPI v3 code generator for Go, but it has some rough edges.
 This repo provides post-processing tools to work around known issues until they're fixed upstream.
+These tools are designed to be able to be able to run on all code without side effects.

 ## Tools